ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 (e) Penny Shares.
 You run extra risks of losing money if you buy shares in smaller companies including "penny shares".
 There is often a big difference between the buying price and the selling price of these shares.
 If you have to sell such shares immediately, you may realise much less than you paid for them and you may also have difficulty in selling.
 The price of penny shares may change quickly, it may go down as well as up and it may be more difficult to sell such shares.
 You should not invest amounts you cannot afford to lose.

 (f) Warrants.
-A derivative security that gives the investor the right to purchase the underlying security (usually equity) from the issuer at a specific price within a certain time frame.
+Derivative security gives the investor the right to purchase the underlying security (usually equity) from the issuer at a specific price within a certain time frame.
 Warrants are frequently attached to bonds or preferred stock.
 In the case of warrants issued with preferred stocks, investors may need to detach and sell the warrant before they can receive dividend payments.

 (i) Geared Investments.
 Many companies use gearing or borrowing as part of their strategy and may borrow to make investments.
 The effect of gearing on investment trusts and investment companies may cause the share price to become more volatile than the value of their underlying investments and may result in the share price of shares in these companies being subject to sudden or large falls.
 It may also mean that you could get nothing back when you try to sell such shares.